Inverness Tool Library Privacy Statement

 - to enable us to make a decision about your participation in a workshop.

-Information held on myTurn may be used for statistical purposes related to monitoring the effectiveness and impact of the Inverness Tool Library.
+Information held on ‘myTurn’ may be used for statistical purposes related to monitoring the effectiveness and impact of the Inverness Tool Library.
 For example, we may use this information to identify how many library members signed up recently or renewed their library membership, what our most borrowed tool of the year is or geographical information.

 We may use this statistical or geographical information to support funding applications or to improve our services.
 Information would only be processed anonymously for these purposes.
+Information will be processed so that individuals cannot be identified.

 Payment information

-MyTurn offers Tool Library regular members the option to pay membership fees and late fees online or in person by debit or credit card.
+‘myTurn’ offers Tool Library regular members the option to pay membership fees and late fees online or in person by debit or credit card.

-How will your information may be shared?
+How your information may be shared?

 How long will your information be kept for?

-“myTurn.com, pbc will retain and use your personal data to the extent necessary to comply with their legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.
+“‘myTurn’.com, pbc will retain and use your personal data to the extent necessary to comply with their legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-myTurn.com, pbc will also retain de-identified and aggregate Usage Data for internal analysis purposes.
+‘myTurn’.com, pbc will also retain de-identified and aggregate Usage Data for internal analysis purposes.
 Usage Data is also used to strengthen the security or to improve the functionality of our Service, and when we are legally obligated to retain this data for longer time periods.”

 Accuracy of Information held within our database